 The human body conducts electricity very well.
-That means electricity passes very easily throughout the body.
+That means electricity passes easily throughout the body.
 Direct contact with electrical current can be deadly.
-While some electrical burns look minor, there still may be serious internal damage, especially to the heart, muscles, or brain.
+While some electrical burns look minor, there may be serious internal damage, especially to the heart, muscles, or brain.

 Electric current can cause injury in four ways:

 - Cardiac arrest due to the electrical effect on the heart

 - Muscle, nerve, and tissue destruction from a current passing through the body

 - Thermal burns from contact with the electrical source

 - Falling or injury after contact with electricity

 Electrical injury can be caused by: